GazzaJ/CI-MS4-RefereE-pay/README.md

 ```
 - Retrieve your database URL from Heroku  (Heroku - Settings - Reveal Config Vars - )

-Connect to Database and Run Migrations
+- Connect to Database and Run Migrations by typing the following in the terminal:
 `python3 manage.py migrate`

-Load any fixture data you have if this is how you have elected to add your data
+- Load any fixture data you have used, if this is how you have elected to add your data
 `python3 manage.py loaddata <filename>.json`
 - Create a superuser
 `python3 manage.py createsuperuser`